frankpermenter/frlib/README.md

 inner approximations lead to more reductions at the cost of more computation.
 Inner approximations currently supported include non-negative diagonal matrices and PSD diagonally dominant matrices.

-To reduce an SDP in dual form, pass sedumi formatted inputs A,b,c,K to the function
+To reduce an SDP expressed in terms of SeDuMi formatted inputs A,b,c,K, first call:

 prg = frlibPrg(A,b,c,K);